raspy135/Qun-mk2/README.md

 A [tutorial video for the sequencer](https://www.youtube.com/watch?v=vZqdzkTQ1Mg) is available.

-The sequencer is an 8/16 step sequencer.
-One page has 8/16 steps and it can have up to 4 pages.
+The sequencer is an 8/16-step sequencer.
+One page has 8/16 steps, and it can have up to 4 pages.

-The sequencer UI is influenced by analog 8 step pattern based sequencers.
+The sequencer UI is influenced by analog 8-step pattern based sequencers.
 You turn can on and off patterns, and change parameters for the steps.

 Sequencer data will be saved when you save tone presets, and it is saved with the Session.
 Each preset can have 8 sequencer patterns.